Riverscapes/PBR/workshops/2025/Federal Series/index.md

 Participants will engage in hands-on activities, from designing their own restoration projects to constructing low-tech structures and mastering adaptive management principles.
 - Develop the skills to plan LTPBR restoration projects
-- Construct & implement LTPBR strucures, learn about the permitting process and construction safety and logistics
+- Construct & implement LTPBR structures, learn about the permitting process and construction safety and logistics
 - Learn how to build adaptive management plans and associated monitoring plans for LTPBR projects.

 | Course #  | Course Title                                                 | Dates                                                        | Time                                | Cost | Link to Register                                             |